 Though Pluto did not turn out to be a link in a galactic transportation network, it did turn out to be a link to something big.
 Pluto was the first member body of the Kuiper Belt to be found.
 The Kuiper Belt, a part of the Solar System long theorized but only confirmed beginning in 1992, is the "third realm" of bodies orbiting the Sun after the Sun-hugging realm of the rocky planets and the realm of the giant planets.
 It is far bigger than the first two realms combined.

 As New Horizons closes in on Pluto, we know of more than 1000 bodies in trans-Neptunian space.
 Astronomers estimate that more than 100 times that number might exist.
-Assuming that New Horizons continues to operate as planned, mission planners expect to direct it past several more Kuiper Belt Objects after the Pluto flyby.
+Assuming that New Horizons continues to operate as planned, mission planners expect to direct it past at least one more Kuiper Belt Object after the Pluto flyby.

 If Pluto is so small that it cannot account for the discrepancies in Neptune's orbit, then what does?
 In August 1989, the Voyager 2 spacecraft flew past Neptune.
 By carefully tracking the robot spacecraft, celestial dynamicists refined their estimate of Neptune's mass.
 When they did, the observed discrepancies in its orbital motion vanished.
 There was thus never a need to find a Planet X. Error had led to coincidence, and the result was early knowledge of mysterious Pluto.

 "Pluto — the Gateway to the Stars," Robert L. Forward.
 Missiles and Rockets, 2 April 1962, pp. 26-28.

 "Pluto, Doorway to the Stars," George Peterson Field, Galaxy Magazine, December 1962, pp. 78-82.